hotosm/docs/docs/projects/future-plans.md

 - Use Tasking Manager as a collaborative conflation tool.
 - Create a new 'conflation' project type.
 - Users load the imagery, and datasets required.
-- Tasking allow the conflation process to be subdivided amongst the community, and validated.
+- Tasking allows the conflation process to be subdivided amongst the community, and validated.
 - Final data is uploaded to OSM.